skalyaanamoorthy/PSLMs/README.md

 In order to perform inference you will first need to preprocess the structures and sequences.
 Follow the above instructions before proceeding.

+Note that you will need to preprocess ALL DATASETS to run analysis_notebooks/postprocessing.py without errors.

 You will need the following additional tools for preprocessing:

 Modeller (for repairing PDB structures): https://salilab.org/modeller/download_installation.html